 Brandenburg is not only Germany’s fifth largest federal state, it was also the heart of the former Prussian Empire.
-It is a place of historical significance and home to one of Germany’ most delectable specialties – the “Spreewälder Gurke” (pickled gherkin from Spreewald).
+It is a place of historical significance and home to one of Germany’ most delectable specialties – the “Spreewälder Gurke” (pickled gherkin from Spreewald in Brandenburg).

 A History of Brandenburg

 Located in the eastern part of the country, Brandenburg surrounds the capital of Berlin and borders Saxony in the West and Poland in the East.
 The state, home to 2.5 million inhabitants, has enormous historical significance.
 Residing here in summer, Prussian Emperor Frederick the Great enjoyed his famous castle Sanssouci, situated in Potsdam, the state capital.
 Frederick’s successor, Frederick Wilhelm the Second, ordered the construction of the famous Brandenburg Gate in 1786, which was an entryway to Berlin and a symbol of peace and prosperity for Prussia.
 Almost 200 years later, US president Ronald Reagan delivered one of his most famous speeches at the foot of the Brandenburg gate: “Mr. Gorbachev, tear down this wall!”
 From that day on, the Brandenburg gate became a symbol of freedom and unity.

 King Frederick the Great was perhaps the most famous inhabitant in the 1700s, there have been other notable inhabitants.
 Albert Einstein is probably Brandenburg’s other most famous inhabitant, living here before emigrating to the United States in 1932!
 Other well known people of the federal state are Otto Lilienthal, the first person to make repeated successful short flights, Gerhart Hauptmann, Nobel Prize winner for literature, Bertolt Brecht, the most influential German playwright and lyricist and Wolfgang Joop, a well-known fashion designer.